v-lax/flask_react/api/customer_db.md

 * Improve the search query functionality.
 The api can currently handle 6 different types of searches but for more complicated versions, I would want to think long and hard about what the front end would like and what could be entered in by the user to then build out more robust search query function.

 * In my tests, I wrote 6 different test functions (one for each search query).
 Why did I do this?
 I didn't know how to handle all of these search parameters in one test function.
-But I came across pytest's capability to do a parameterized test!
+But I came across pytest's capability to do a parameterized test, and would use that to refactor those 6 test functions mentioned above.

 * My test are pretty simple.
 I wouuld come back and potentially add more assertions that deal with edge cases for my endpoints.
 Kind of going off this, I would also love to learn how I could deploy these tests into a build server of some kind so that when we push code, this code automatically gets tested and the developer gets sent an email with said results of that test.
 This is mostly because my ci/cd experience is minimal but I would love to learn more about that.